EdDataScienceEES/tutorial-evadowding/README.md

 - https://ourcodingclub.github.io/tutorials/spatial/ - Intro to Spatial Analysis in R by Maude Grenier

 All the other useful links we have shared with previous challenges and from the course reading - think of the tutorials you have done in the past - what did you like about those tutorials, what didn't work so well and could be improved.

+## Plan

+1. Formatting dates and times in R using lubridate
+2. Plotting and data visualisation with time series
+3. Maybe smoothing?
+Trends